zenml-io/zenml-projects/customer_satisfaction/README.md

 python run_pipeline.py
 ```

 And this will run the standard ZenML pipeline.
-If you want to run `run_deployment.py`, you can run the following command:
+If you want to run deployment part of this project; you can run `run_deployment.py` script, for running this script, you can run the following command:

 ```bash
 python run_deployment.py